aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

      - Serves as counterpart to simplification of algebraic expressions in the future.

   8. Teach negative numbers as "debt quantities", and limit the arithmetic operations that can be performed in each real number category, so as to correspond with the mathematical reality of mathematics novices
+     - with comparision and addition, no limitation.
+     - with multiplication involving whole numbers, no limitation.
      - with whole numbers, no limitation.
-     - with nonnegative rational numbers, unlimited comparisons, addition, subtraction and division.
-And multiplication limited to operands with one of them being a whole number.
-     - with irrational numbers, interpret as rational number approximations.
+     - with nonnegative real numbers other than whole numbers, subtraction is also not limited.
-     - with negative numbers, addition, and subtraction limited to case of second operand being nonnegative.
-Thus comparison, multiplication or division involving negative numbers is omitted, and negative fractions are presented with magnitude in brackets, e.g. -(3/4), rather than -3/4 or 3/-4.
+     - with negative real numbers involved, subtraction is limited only to when second operand is nonnegative, and negative fractions are presented with magnitude in brackets, e.g. -(3/4), rather than -3/4 or 3/-4.

   9. Introduce curricular activities which connect rational numbers and negative numbers to real life scenarios of students.
      - Provides a reference point of meaning for the real numbers.

   10. Prefer generalization with large counting numbers and non-counting numbers, to generalization with letters in early algebra.
       - Large counting numbers and non-counting numbers force students to expose the operations they are performing in their heads on paper, and so are sufficient for just about the same purpose that letters would have served in early algebra.

   11. Introduce an alternative mathematical notation based on parse trees in Computer Science and suitable for mathematics novices, in which students have the opportunity to deal with order of operations, perform multi-step arithmetic, and apply functions.
       - Also serves as a baseline/reference for standard algebraic notation.
       - Can be used as the notation for introducing equation solving.